-When a child with a disability enrolls in and attends a school in an administrative unit other than the child's administrative unit of residence pursuant to the provisions of Section 22-36-101, C.R.S., and the school does not provide the child an on-line program pursuant to Section 22-33-104.6, C.R.S., and the school is not a charter school pursuant to Article 30.5 of Title 22, C.R.S., the district of residence shall be responsible for paying the tuition costs for educating the child to the district of attendance.
+When a child with a disability enrolls in and attends a school in an administrative unit other than the child's administrative unit of residence pursuant to the provisions of Section 22-36-101, C.R.S., and other than a multidistrict online school, and the school is not a charter school pursuant to Article 30.5 of Title 22, C.R.S., the district of residence shall be responsible for paying the tuition costs for educating the child to the district of attendance.
 The district where the child attends shall count the child for the October 1 Count, and the administrative unit of attendance shall count the child for the December 1 Special Education Count.
 The administrative unit of attendance, the district of attendance, if it is not an administrative unit, the administrative unit of residence, and the district of residence, if it is not an administrative unit, must negotiate a contract which does not need to be approved by the Department of Education.
 No written approval for the placement is required from the administrative unit of residence and/or the district of residence.
 The administrative unit of attendance shall provide notice in accordance with Section 9.04(1) of these Rules.

 - 9.03(2)(c)(i) Tuition shall be owed to the district of attendance for those children based on the criteria set forth in Section 9.03(1) of these Rules. - 9.03(2)(c)(ii) The provisions in Section 9.03(2)(c) of these Rules also apply when: - 9.03(2)(c)(ii)(A) A child is already enrolled in the district of attendance under public schools of choice and is subsequently identified as a child with a disability in connection with the child find process; or - 9.03(2)(c)(ii)(B) A district of attendance, which has not been billing for tuition costs for an enrolled child with a disability, decides to initiate a tuition contract. - 9.03(2)(c)(iii) The provisions in Section 9.03(2)(c) of these Rules apply only if the district of attendance complies with the Rules herein governing tuition costs.
 Likewise, if the district of attendance does not intend to seek tuition costs, neither it nor the administrative unit of attendance is required to comply with Sections 9.03(2)(c), 9.06(3) and 9.07(1) of these Rules.
 Section 9.04(1) of these Rules applies regardless of whether the district of attendance intends to bill for tuition costs.
-This subsection in no way relieves the administrative unit of attendance from the obligation to provide a free appropriate public education to the children with disabilities attending school in the administrative unit under public schools of choice.

-9.03(2)(d) Placement in On-line Programs
+This subsection in no way relieves the administrative unit of attendance from the obligation to provide a free appropriate public education to the children with disabilities attending school in the administrative unit under public schools of choice. - 9.03(2)(d) Placement in Multidistrict Online Schools